-Prepping and bugging out in winter condition is a lot different than in a hot climate and as a prepper, your number 1 priority should always be safe and protecting yourself from the natural elements.
+Prepping and bugging out in winter condition is a lot different than in a hot climate and as a prepper, your number one priority should always be safe and protect yourself from the natural elements.
 Winter conditions bring out a whole set of challenges, but most important of these is to keep dry and have a comfortable temperature.
 You can be well prepared with food, water, and other tools but if you can’t keep yourself warm during winter your bugging out journey will be short.

 Frostbite is a medical condition where your skin and underlying tissue can literally start to freeze.
 Being exposed to cold temperatures combined with fast winds can get frostbite in just 5 minutes.
 Normally our core temperature is 98.6 Fahrenheit (37 C) this temperature is actually crucial for maintaining the critical bodily functions that keep us alive.
 But strong winds and frigid temperatures can make staying warm a constant challenge.